danbz/aesthetic-programming/source/8-Que(e)ryData/Readme.md

     * Make sure "Image search" is ON — blue indicates it is (see Figure 8.5)
     * Make sure the "Search the entire web" is ON — blue indicates it is (see Figure 8.5)

-You should now finish modifying the settings.
-You can now run the sample code with your own API Key and engine ID.
+You should now finish modifying the settings, and now run the sample code with your own API Key and engine ID.
 </div>

 ![ch8_3b](ch8_3b.png){: .medium}